Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Analysis of specific models

 \section{Analysis of specific models}

 Now let us examine some representative cases closely.
 In the following we limit ourselves to the Bayes optimal setting for which $m=q$ and $Q_{0}=Q=1$ holds.
 We discuss the cases of Ising prior and additive Gaussian noise in sec.~\ref{sec-ising-gaussian-noise}, Gaussian prior and additive Gaussian noise in sec.~\ref{sec-gaussian-gaussian-noise}, Gaussian prior and sign output in sec.~\ref{sec-gaussian-sign-output}.
 In each of the cases, we first examine the equation of states for the order parameter $m$ (obtained by the replica and message passing approaches which agree) and establish phase diagrams.
 Then we examine the performance of message passing algorithms.
 For the details on some numerical prescriptions for the message passing algorithms see appendix~\ref{appendix-mp-detail}.
 Some detailed comparisons between different algorithms are presented in appendix~\ref{sec-comparisons-finite-size}.
+Our codes for the numerical analysis can be found in the GitHub repository~\cite{mymodel2026}.